marjoleinF/ML-paper-EJPA/README.md

 * The folder contains some .docx and .pdf and files that were used for submission.
 * A file paper.bib, which contains the references.
 * A file data.csv which is directly copied from folder [RIASEC_data12Dec2018](/RIASEC_data12Dec2018).
-* Files reference.docx and apa.csl which are needed to compile the R markdown file.
+* Files reference.docx and apa.csl, which are needed to compile the R markdown file.

 The folder [RIASEC_data12Dec2018](/RIASEC_data12Dec2018) contains the RIASEC data as downloaded from the Open Psychometrics Project (https://openpsychometrics.org/_rawdata/).